 Some primo facilities tout high-class ancillary services, like acupuncture, yoga, or massages, but those can add a couple of zeroes to the price tag.
 Other centers offer more informative classes like chemical dependency education or a speaker series.

-So, decide how you want your loved one spending their time in treatment.
+So, decide how you want your loved ones to spend their time in treatment.
 But most importantly, ask why your rehab center offers that service.
 If there’s no proven health benefit to it, then it might be a waste of your time… and money.

 One program you should be aware of is the 12-Step Program.
 You might have heard it called Alcoholics Anonymous (AA) or Drug Addicts Anonymous (DAA).
 These are self-help meetings where attendees discuss their failures and successes, open themselves up to a spiritual relationship with a Higher Power, and provide accountability to peers.